onap/vnfrqts-requirements/docs/Chapter8.rst

 “YANG - A Data Modeling Language for the Network Configuration Protocol (NETCONF)”

-R-29967 The xNF **MUST** conform its YANG model to RFC 6022, “YANG module for NETCONF monitoring”.

 R-22700 The xNF **MUST** conform its YANG model to RFC 6470, “NETCONF Base Notifications”.